mohit12-cpu/face-attendence/README.md

 - Face recognition powered by the `face_recognition` library
 - Web framework provided by Flask
-- Database abstraction with SQLAlchemy
+- Desktop GUI built with Tkinter
 - Production server using Waitress